I’ve created this list of companies offering ethical and sustainable options, to help you find alternatives to the high

-‘Where stuff comes from’ aims to help more people find ethical, sustainable companies in their local area, or online.
-This blog is independent.
-No commission or payment is taken from companies listed here.
+It’s important to me that my blog is independent, and so no commission or payment is taken from companies listed here.
 Any discounts offered simply benefit you and the company.

-(Companies are categorised depending on whether they’re online, in London, or outside London.
-Within each online/geographical category there are alphabetical sub-categories: for example, clothes and accessories, children’s clothes, dairy, footwear, gardening, health and beauty, home and lifestyle, jewellery, weddings and yoga – might help you find your way around my rather lengthy list).
+(I’ve categorised companies depending on whether they’re online, in London, or outside London.
+Sub-categories – for example, clothes and accessories, children’s clothes, dairy, footwear, gardening, health and beauty, home and lifestyle, jewellery, weddings and yoga – might help you find your way around my rather lengthy list).

 Ally Bee was established by Alison Baker in 2014 to offer ‘a luxury alternative to mass production knitwear . . . with a gentler touch on the planet’.
 Jumpers and accessories are created from alpaca; an environmentally friendly, natural fibre sourced predominantly from British smallholdings and spun in a small mill in Dorset, and Falklands merino wool.

 Amberoot sells men’s and women’s fashion, and products for the home.
 Amberoot was co-founded by Gintare Matuzaite with the ‘ambition to make the fashion industry more environmentally conscious, ethical and transparent’.
 The Amberoot website allows you to select products using filters including ‘biodegradable’, ‘organic’ and ‘up-cycled’.

 Armed Angels is a German company set up in 2007 by two friends, Anton Jurina and Martin Höfeler.
 They say: ‘Organic is not just a trend for us; it’s our belief and taking responsibility and protecting our environment is not an option but a must’.
 They work with GOTS, the Fair Wear Foundation and Fairtrade to ensure their clothes are organic, fair and socially responsible.
 Armed Angels sell a range of women’s and men’s casual clothes, including yoga separates.